 It is a great idea to vary the way we cook vegetables, or to omit cooking altogether and serve them raw.
 Some children prefer their vegetables crunchy such as cut up raw carrot.
 It is worth trying different options with the same vegetable, such as roasted carrots which brings out their sweetness.

 #3.
 Vary How You Present Vegetables

-Sometimes changing the appearance of a food is all you need to change your child’s opinion of it, for example, make a happy faced pizza with veg toppings or adding googley eyes to different veg.
+Sometimes changing the appearance of a food is all we need to change our children’s opinion of it.

 You May Also Enjoy Simple Smoothie Recipes for Kids they will Actually Like